EricCpy/German_Foreclosure_Auction_Analysis/README.md

 ## Which libs to analyze pdfs and different sites?
 ## Do I want to use a generalized scraper or write a scraper for each site?
 ## How do I scrape from Pdfs with different structures?
+## What to use for Information Extraction/Named Entity Recognition?

 ### Promising **Libs**
 - Scrapegraph-ai with ollama